 Kristy is extremely passionate about helping young people reach their full potential in and out of the classroom.
 She believes that Kairos is the place to deliver inclusive yet diverse education while meeting young people’s differentiation needs so that they too can succeed and become valued members of their community.
 Outside of mentoring young people on essential life skills such as cooking and budgeting.
 Kristy also enjoys cooking, being active, and coaching a young netball team, hiking and enjoying time with family and friends.
 Great coffee and amazing food are hobbies also.

-With over eight years of experience in education administration in independent schools and higher education, Katy is enjoying the challenge of working in a much smaller school environment at Kairos.
-She is a born and bred Sunshine Coastie, and when not at work, is generally at the beach with friends and her much-loved dog.
+With over eight years of experience in education administration in independent schools and higher education, Katy is enjoying the professional challenge of working in a much smaller school environment at Kairos, and the variety that comes with being the sole Administration Officer of a vibrant and growing campus.

-Although not in a classroom role, Katy is passionate about all Kairos staff contributing to our young people’s time at school, and loves the opportunity to step away from her desk, cultivate relationships, and connect with Kairos students and families.
+Although not in a classroom role, Katy is passionate about all Kairos staff contributing to our young people’s time at school and beyond, and loves the opportunity to step away from her desk, cultivate authentic relationships, and connect with Kairos students and families.
+She believes that challenges make life interesting, but overcoming those challenges makes life meaningful.

 Diverse Learning and Pathways Co-ordinator